its-philipp/afga_adaptive_finance_governance_agent/FINAL_SUMMARY.md

 The **Adaptive Finance Governance Agent (AFGA) MVP is complete and ready for demonstration**.

 All core features are implemented:
-- ✅ Multi-agent architecture with A2A/MCP
+- ✅ Multi-agent architecture with A2A protocol
 - ✅ Adaptive memory and learning
 - ✅ KPI tracking and monitoring
 - ✅ Complete UI and API